openthread/openthread/README.md

 the [`LICENSE`](LICENSE) file for more information.

-Please only use the OpenThread name and marks when accurately referencing this software distribution, and do not use these marks in a way that suggests you are endorsed by or otherwise affiliated with Nest, Google, or The Thread Group.
+Please only use the OpenThread name and marks when accurately referencing this software distribution.
+Do not use the marks in a way that suggests you are endorsed by or otherwise affiliated with Nest, Google, or The Thread Group.